practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Mojo/README.md

 > [!WARNING]
 > Beware that Mojo is a language still under heavy development!

-I had a little and working Mojo program from October 2024 (which tapped in package _buffer_: https://docs.modular.com/mojo/stdlib/buffer/), which was no longer working with an updated Mojo version of March 2025!
+I had a little and working Mojo program from October 2024 (which tapped into the _buffer_ package: https://docs.modular.com/mojo/stdlib/buffer/), which was no longer working with an updated Mojo version of March 2025!

 ---